Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 Like the previous equipment, this was built after the change over to the switches and black finish used on his new transistor desks and it now says ‘Rupert Neve & Company, Cambridge’ on the front, so it’s after the 1962 move.

-Building mixers however would have soon taken over the other areas completely, as his consoles were to becoming well known.
+Building mixers however would have soon taken over the other areas completely, as his consoles were starting to become well known.

 The single Philips Studio was at Stanhope House, 2-4 Stanhope Place; in the basement of a stylish Town House near Marble Arch.
 I remember visiting and it had a strange entrance off the street down a stairway and you then went back up another stairs to the ground floor, which had both the studio and control room.